hazeez/study/docs/statistics/Inferential_stats_basics.md

 -1.20 is read in the table as -1.2 in the rows and 0 in the columns - highlighted below.

 The probability that the baby is born less than 6 pounds is 0.1150 or 11.5%.
+[See image below]

 ![](https://i.imgur.com/WYtLrLQ.png)